Graph-ICS/Graph-ICS/readme.md

 - Go to the download folder and click on the opencv....exe you downloaded.
-- Set the path where you want to extract the package (C:\Graph-ICS\lib). (path may differ if you downloaded the project to a different path)
+- Set the path where you want to extract the package (D:\lib)
 - Extract the files.
-- A opencv folder will be created on C:\Graph-ICS\lib
+- A opencv folder will be created on D:\lib
-- Make sure you add the build path to the environment variables (C:\Graph-ICS\lib\opencv\build).

 7.2.
 BUILDING OF OPENCV BINARIES WITH MSVC:
 Follow the same Steps like on chapter 6 with following changes:

-- For 6.1 create a Folder OpenCv with a subfolder “bin” also in the lib folder of the downloaded project
+- For 6.1 create a Folder OpenCv with a subfolder “bin” in D:\lib
 - For 6.2 Download the OpenCv from https://opencv.org/releases.html,
     select sources.
 - Move the Zip file to the OpenCv folder